dmlary/morrow/README.md

 Techincally the code is built into the image, however this is mostly for dependency installation and is immediately layered over with local files via docker compose.

+You should really only have to run this if you change versions or update dependencies.

 ```docker build -t morrow .```